utat-ss/notion-guest-be-gone-inator/README.md

-# notion-guest-be-gone-inator
+# Notion GuestBeGoneInator
-A simple script to mass purge guests from a Notion page
+A simple script to mass purge guest access from a Notion page